arun-c-pendyala/Data-Intensive-Computing/Lab 4/Activity - 2/README.md

 # Word Cooccurrence on Twitter Data

-1)use the tweets_syria.txt as input file for both the cases.
+Use the tweets_syria.txt as input file for both the cases - Pairs and Stripes Approach.

 INPUT: tweets_syria.txt